 Ideal if you'd like to ...

-The TestDaF is an advanced-level language exam.
-It covers levels B2 to C1 on the six-level scale of competence laid down in the Common European Framework of Reference for Languages (CEFR).
+The Goethe-Zertifikat B1 is a German exam for young people and adults.
+It certifies that candidates are independent users of the German language and corresponds to the third level (B1) on the six-level scale of competence laid down in the Common European Framework of Reference for Languages (CEFR).

 Passing the exam demonstrates that you can ...

 - understand the main points of information in conversations and texts on familiar matters relating to work, school and leisure time, etc. when clear, standard language is used,

 - deal with most situations typically encountered when travelling in German-speaking countries,

 - express yourself simply and coherently when talking about familiar topics and areas of personal interest,

 - report on experiences and events, describe dreams, hopes and ambitions as well as make short statements and explanations.

 - A minimum age of 12 years is recommended to take the Goethe-Zertifikat B1 exam for young people.